Detecting Misalignment Between IC Engines & Gas Compressors

 The Two-Stroke Process

 In the original two-stroke engines, only one revolution of the crankshaft was needed to complete a cycle.
 This one revolution consists of two piston movements in order to generate power.
-The exhaust and intake of gas happens together and this helps generate power in one cycle.
+The exhaust and intake of gas happen together and this helps generate power in one cycle.
 The valve opens and closes during the intake strokes and this happens due to variation in pressure.
 The strokes become smoother with time as the fuel is mixed with oil and frequently touches the moving parts.

 A stroke-engine, broadly, has two processes to enable smooth functioning: